SWC-OSG-Workshop/MiniOSG-2015-04-09-UChicago/novice/DHTC/04a-ScalingUp.md

 progress.
 Execute the following bash script to compute the average from all the jobs.

 Once the jobs are completed, you might want to invoke the script

 ~~~
 $mcpi_ave.bash
 ~~~

-to compute the average value of pi.
+to compute the average value of pi from all the available outputs.

 ## Interlude: utilization plots